PierreSchnizer/Thor_scsi/install.rst

 to install the package.

 **NB**: The c++ library is wrapped as part of the `thor_scsi` python module.
-If your favourite python interpreter is not found, consder defining the `Python3_EXECUTABLE` so that it contains the path to your executable
+If your favourite python interpreter is not found, consider defining the `Python3_EXECUTABLE` so that it contains the path to your executable